 Accommodation – Albergaria-a-Nova:

-We’ve got to the new albergue in Albergaria-a-Nova, Hostel Albergaria drenched and bitterly cold!
-This hostel is part of the family’s house and they’ve welcomed us with open arms (and a hot burning stove in the kitchen!)
-Our Finnish friends also just arrived and we could just laugh at each other at how wet we were!
+We reached, soaking wet and freezing cold, the new albergue in Albergaria-a-Nova, Hostel Albergaria.
+This hostel is part of a family’s home and they welcomed us with open arms (and a hot stove in the kitchen!)
+Our Finnish friends had also just arrived and we could only laugh at each other about how wet we were!

-Our bunk beds at Hostel Albergaria – maybe it does not look like much, but for us, it was dry and therefore great!
+Bunk beds at Hostel Albergaria – maybe it doesn’t look like much, but for us, it was dry and great

-After we’ve had a hot shower and put dry clothes on (yes, it was incredible that we still had dry clothes in our backpacks), the mother and daughter of the albergue offered to take us in their car to the supermercado where we could buy ingredients to prepare dinner.
+After we had a hot shower and were able to change into dry clothes (yes, miraculously we still had dry clothes in our backpacks), the mother and daughter from the albergue offered to take us in their car to the supermercado where we could buy ingredients to prepare for dinner.

-They really went out of their way to make sure we were comfortable – at the end of a day like today, it was the kind gestures of the Portuguese people that made the Camino memorable!
+They really went out of their way to make sure we were comfortable.
+At the end of a day like today, it was these kind gestures from the Portuguese people that made the Camino unforgettable!

-“Está chovendo canivetes”… it apparently means “It’s raining pocketknives” … well, if that is a description of heavy rain in Portugal, I would like to totally agree with this saying today!
+“Está chovendo canivetes”… translated it apparently means “it’s raining pocketknives”.
+Well, if that’s a description of heavy rain in Portugal, I’d like to agree 100% with it today!